vorakl/docker-images/centos-opensmtpd/README.md

 ### Download configuration at run-time from a remote resource

+This approach is more suitable for running a service at scale on a cluster with a big number of nodes under control of some orchestration system.
+In this case, all nodes are used only to run containers and do not have any specific configuration that, by the way, can be changed too often to distribute it in time among the nodes.
+A better solution is to run a container on a random node and download an actual configuration at run-time from a central configuration storage (like a Git repository, for example).

 [This repository](https://github.com/vorakl/docker-images) has a branch with an example of 'external' configuration.
 It's called [centos-opensmtpd-conf](https://github.com/vorakl/docker-images/tree/centos-opensmtpd-conf).
-GitHub allows to download a content of the branch as a ZIP archive.
-The only requirement for using external configuration is to keep all needed files and sub-directories in the `opensmtpd` directory.
+GitHub allows to download a content of a branch as a ZIP archive.
+The only requirement in this particular solution for using external configuration is to keep all needed files and sub-directories in the `opensmtpd` directory.

-Let's run the previous example but instead of bind mounted `opensmtpd` from the Host we will provide `opensmtpd` in the external archive:
+Let's run the previous example but instead of bind mounted `opensmtpd` directory from the Host we will provide it in the external archive:

 ```bash
 $ docker run -d --name smtpd --net host -e OPENSMTPD_CONF_URL="https://github.com/vorakl/docker-images/archive/centos-opensmtpd-conf.zip" -v /var/spool/smtpd:/var/spool/smtpd -v /var/spool/mail:/var/spool/mail vorakl/centos-opensmtpd